AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 ## Data types
 ### Default Properties Object
-Specifies common properties used by most kinds of skyboxes.
+Specifies common properties used by all types of skyboxes.

 **Specification**